Kingdom of Hormuz: Portuguese conquest

 The kings of Hormuz under Portuguese rule were reduced to vassals of the Portuguese empire in India, mostly controlled from Goa.
 The archive of correspondence between the kings and local rulers of Hormuz, and some of its governors and people, and the kings of Portugal, contain the details of the kingdom's disintegration and the independence of its various parts.
 They show the attempts by rulers such as Kamal ud-Din Rashed trying to gain separate favour with the Portuguese in order to guarantee their own power.
 This reflects in the gradual independence of Muscat, previously a dependency of Hormuz, and its rise as one of the successor states to Hormuz.

-After the Portuguese made several abortive attempts to seize control of Basra, the Safavid ruler Abbas I of Persia conquered the kingdom in 1622 with the help of the English, and expelled the Portuguese from the rest of the Persian Gulf, with the exception of Muscat.
+After the Portuguese made several abortive attempts to seize control of Basra, the Safavid ruler Abbas the Great conquered the kingdom in 1622 with the help of the English, and expelled the Portuguese from the rest of the Persian Gulf, with the exception of Muscat.
 The Portuguese returned to the Persian Gulf in the following year as allies of Afrasiyab (the Pasha of Basra) against the Persians.
 Afrasiyab was formerly an Ottoman vassal but had been effectively independent since 1612.
 They never returned to Hormuz.

 In the mid-17th century it was captured by the Imam of Oman, but was subsequently recaptured by Persians.
 Today, it is part of the Iranian province of Hormozgan.

+Population and administration

+People from the Fars province made up the majority of the island's population, while Persian functioned as the primary language, with Arabic, Portuguese, and several other languages also in use.
+The kingdom's ruling family was of southern Arab origin, while its administration was mainly composed of Persians.
+In the 16th and 17th centuries, real power was usually held by the vizier, many of which came from Fal in Fars.
+There were conflicts between local Arabic and Persian speakers despite the kingdom's tolerance and multiculturalism, which was later exploited by the Portuguese.

+Religion

+Although Sunni Islam was the state religion of the Kingdom of Hormuz, realpolitik made Turan Shah IV adopt the Taj-e Haydari of the Safavid order.
+By doing this, he showed his loyalty to Ismail I and Twelver Shi'ism.
+A Shia minority was eventually established in Hormuz as the religion grew in Safavid Iran.
+No instances of hostility between the two Muslim sects have been documented.

+The island had a predominantly Jewish community from Spain.
+After 1567, the Portuguese banned Jews from coming to Hormuz.
+However, some still remained there.